-The G486-EVB is an Energy Star Compliant system board that meets the Environmental Protection Agency's Green PC requirements.
+The G486-EVB is a green system board that meets the Environmental Protection Agency's Green PC requirements.
 It reduces energy consumption to 15 Watts or less by automatically turning off peripherals or the entire system, when not in use.